-6. Review Appendix B: ProctorCache Recommendation for Winter/Spring 2021 MCAS Computer-Based Testing.

-Follow the instructions to install, disable, or re-enable ProctorCache depending on the result of the Network Check.
+5. Review Appendix A: ProctorCache Recommendation for MCAS Computer-Based Testing.
+Follow the instructions to run the Network Check in TestNav and install, disable, or re-enable ProctorCache depending on the result of the Network Check.

-7. Create the TestNav configuration.
+6. Create the TestNav Configuration.

-The TestNav configuration enables you to set up Response File Backup Locations.
-If ProctorCache is used, the TestNav configuration will notify the student device where to access test content from the precaching machine once content becomes available.
-You may also change the default save location for encrypted backup files for TestNav in the TestNav configuration.
+The TestNav Configuration enables you to set up Response File Backup Locations.
+If ProctorCache is used, the TestNav Configuration will notify the student device where to access test content from the precaching machine once content becomes available.
+You may also change the default save location for encrypted backup files for TestNav in the TestNav Configuration.

-To create a TestNav configuration for your organization, select TestNav Configurations from the Setup menu on the PearsonAccess^{next} homepage, and select Create/Edit Configurations from the Select Tasks dropdown menu, and complete the following steps.
+To create a TestNav Configuration for your organization, select TestNav Configurations from the Setup menu on the PearsonAccess^{next} homepage, select Create/Edit TestNav Configurations from the Select Tasks drop-down menu, then click the blue Start button, and complete the following steps.